Weatherfield: Underworld

 In 2015, Carla has a breakdown, believing that she is responsible for the fire at Victoria Court.
-This causes her to lose focus at work, and she cancels meetings with clients and missing deadlines.
+This causes her to lose focus at work, and she cancels meetings with clients and misses deadlines.
 She also starts gambling with the factory's money and drinking heavily.
 Concerned, Nick and Michelle call upon Aidan Connor (Shayne Ward) to help out.
 Aidan agrees to invest £100,000 in the factory in exchange for a 40% share.
 However, Carla continues to gamble, irritating Aidan.
 It soon emerges that Aidan borrowed money from his father, Johnny Connor (Richard Hawley) to buy the factory shares.
-Johnny insists that he now has a say in how the factory is run and settles with 22% of the shares; Aidan retained the 18%.
+Johnny insists that he now has a say in how the factory is run and settles with 22% of the shares; Aidan retained the remaining 18%.
 Carla later discovers that Tracy Barlow (Kate Ford) is to blame for the fire and begins to get her life back on track.
 After breaking up with her fiancé Nick, Carla decides to move away to Devon.
 She eventually sells her 60% share of the factory to Johnny along with her flat.
 Adam returns to the street in 2016 and forms a plan to reclaim his former share of the factory from the Connors.
 He enlists the help of Alya to gain access to the factory to find financial evidence to prove that he is one of the legal owners of Underworld.
 However, his plan falls through as Alya tips the Connors off and they threaten to report him to the police unless he drops the case against them.
 Adam agrees as he knows that being reported to the police could compromise his legal career.
 In September 2017, the factory loses all of its business and everything inside.

 In March 2019, Gary Windass (Mikey North) sabotages the already fragile factory roof to get more building work.
 However, this causes the roof to collapse and injure the machinists, including Sally, Kirk Sutherland (Andrew Whyment), Sean Tully (Antony Cotton), Paul Foreman (Peter Ash), Gemma Winter (Dolly-Rose Campbell) and Emma Brooker (Alexandra Mardell).
 Rana Habeeb (Bhavna Limbachia) is also trapped in the wreckage, and later dies from her injuries on the day she is supposed to be marrying her fiancée, Kate Connor (Faye Brookes).